sxtxixtxcxh/Cheezy/README.md

 Basic Usage
 -----------

-Easiest thing to do is to take this example project, and start making changes.
+Easiest thing to do is to take [the sample project](http://github.com/sxtxixtxcxh/Cheezy-Sample-Site), and start making changes.

 ### Layouts